 No way around it, a healthy diet and exercise are the best ways to ensure good HDL cholesterol.
 At least two servings a day of soluble fiber found in oatmeal, berries and carrots, just to name a few, help to raise healthy cholesterol levels.
 Transfats found in fried foods and processed snacks are counterproductive to good cholesterol.
 Certainly, these are things we know and understand, we just have to be sure and make a conscious, daily effort to incorporate healthy food choices along with an exercise regimen into our busy schedules.
 (Read about some of my healthy snack picks here.)

-“Research suggests that laughing decreases stress hormones, so I strongly advise that laughter be prescribed as a way to increase good HDL cholesterol test results and prevent heart disease–besides, once you start laughing, it forces you to feel better…and that’s just good medicine!
+“Research suggests that laughing decreases stress hormones, so I strongly advise that laughter be prescribed as a way to increase good HDL cholesterol test results and prevent heart disease–besides, once you laugh, it forces you to feel better, and that’s good medicine!”

 Dr. Suzanne Steinbaum, cardiologist, Lenox Hill Hospital, New York City